Local systems in diffeology: Introduction

 Section \ref{sect:LocalSystems} addresses examples of local systems associated with relative Sullivan algebras.
 In particular, we see that a relative Sullivan model for a fibration in $\mathsf{Set}^{\Delta^{\text{op}}}$ gives rise to the fibrewise localization of a diffeological space via the realization functor $| \ |_D$; see Proposition \ref{prop:FromKS-ex} and Example \ref{ex:Alg_models}.

-In Section \ref{sect:SS}, by using a suitable local system, we construct the spectral sequence aforementioned.
+In Section \ref{sect:SS}, we construct the spectral sequence mentioned above in Theorem \ref{thm:SS}.
 We also treat toy examples concerning computations of the spectral sequence.
 Examples \ref{ex:an_example} and \ref{ex:an_example2} explain that the spectral sequence is applicable to a smooth CW-complex and a p-stratifold.
+Moreover, we consider a local system in $\mathsf{Top}$.
+Then Theorems \ref{thm:NewAssertions} and \ref{thm:Top_SS} are proved.

+In Appendix \ref{app:appA}, we recall a {\it stratifold} introduced in \cite{Kreck} and a functor $k$ from the category $\mathsf{Stfd}$ of stratifolds to $\mathsf{Diff}$ considered in \cite{A-K}.
+The main result of this section (Theorem \ref{thm:p-stfd}) asserts that the functor $k$ assigns an adjunction space in $\mathsf{Diff}$ to a p-stratifold up to smooth homotopy.

 Appendix \ref{app:appB} is devoted to constructing a commutative algebraic model for the unreduced suspension of a connected closed manifold.
 This model is used in Example \ref{ex:compare} when comparing two spectral sequences obtained by Theorem \ref{thm:SS}.